Jose-henry/payload-paystack-plugin/README.md

 # Paystack Plugin for Payload CMS

-A powerful plugin that integrates Paystack payment gateway functionality into your Payload CMS application.
-This plugin provides seamless payment processing capabilities, webhook handling, and synchronization features.
+A Payload CMS plugin that integrates Paystack payment functionality, providing seamless synchronization between your Payload collections and Paystack resources.

 ## Features

-- 🔄 Automatic synchronization between Payload collections and Paystack resources
+- 🔄 Automatic synchronization of Payload collections with Paystack resources
-- 💳 Built-in payment field components
+- 💳 Support for Plans, Products, and Customers
-- 🔔 Webhook handling for payment notifications
+- 🔒 Secure API key handling
-- 🔌 REST API endpoints for Paystack operations
+- 🌐 Webhook support for real-time updates
-- 🎨 Customizable UI components
+- 📊 Read-only collections for Transactions, Refunds, Orders, and Subscriptions
-- 🔒 Secure payment processing
+- 💰 Automatic currency handling and conversion
-- 📝 TypeScript support
+- 🛠️ REST API proxy for direct Paystack API access

 ## Installation